Beginning with R3 release, we change (and formalise) the versioning scheme. From now on, it will be as follows.

 we support it for some period.
 Core components are branched at this moment and

 bugfixes are backported from master branch.
-Questions about stable release
+Please see Help, Support, Mailing

-interface incompatibilities are to be included in this release.
-We release
+features and interface incompatibilities are to be included in this release.
+We

 Tickets in the tracker are sorted out by release major.minor, such as